nthnn/Uartix/README.md

 See the complete documentation [here](https://uartix.vercel.app).

-## Why?
+## Why Uartix?

 - The Raspberry Pi Pico, with its dual-core ARM Cortex-M0+ processor, offers a powerful yet affordable platform for hardware-level computation.
 - Uartix provides a specialized environment where developers can perform complex mathematical operations directly on the hardware.
-- On a Raspberry Pi Pico, Uartix offers a cost-effective solution compared to many external coprocessors.
+- Compared to many external co-processors, Uartix running on a Raspberry Pi Pico presents a highly cost-effective solution.
+The affordability of the Pico reduces overall project costs while still delivering substantial computational power for a variety of applications.
 - Uartix enhances the capabilities of the Raspberry Pi Pico by simplifying the development process with hardware-level mathematical calculations.
 - The Raspberry Pi Pico, with its energy-efficient ARM Cortex-M0+ cores, offers a low-power solution for performing mathematical calculations which is perfect for Uartix runtime execution.
 - Why not?
 I was bored when I started developing this.